 - 7. Select one of the following: - Find maximum TPS-Selecting this option will show how the maximum TPS can be reached during a load test. - Find maximum userload where response time is less than <n> ms-Selecting this option shows how a maximum userload can be reached when response time is less than the specified value. - 8.
 To modify the userload range and interval, select the Options tab (under Test Options tab).
 Specify a range and then an interval at which to increase users after each iteration. - For this test, the default values are: a range of 1-5 and an interval of 1.
 When run, User Loads of 1, 2, 3, 4, 5 are run until the TPS of one run is less than the TPS of the previous run. - 9.
 Specify more options for this test by reviewing the Timing and Advanced tabs.
 Review the following for additional information: - Timing tab-Specify sampling, pre-sampling, and user start-up times for the test.
-See Timing Tab on page 111 for more information. - Advanced tab-Specify Repository options, error handling, and database checkpoints for the test.
+See Timing Tab on page 117 for more information. - Advanced tab-Specify Repository options, error handling, and database checkpoints for the test.
 You can also specify a file to execute at the beginning or end of each iteration.
-See Advanced Tab on page 113 for more information. - 10.
-After specifying options for this test, you can add another test to the job, configure job setup options, save and close the job, run the job, or schedule the job.
-For more information about each of these steps, see Quickstart: Create a New Job.
+See Advanced Tab on page 119 for more information.